OOPSpam/blog/_posts/2023-10-31-accessible-forms.md

 ### Try Our Accessible Captcha Alternative

-We designed [OOPSpam](https://www.oopspam.com/) to be an accessible and privacy-friendly alternative to reCAPTCHA, hCaptcha and other similar solutions.
+We designed [OOPSpam](https://www.oopspam.com/) to be an accessible and privacy-friendly alternative to reCAPTCHA, hCAPTCHA and other similar solutions.
 By design OOPSpam works in your server and never interacts with your visitors.
 Instead it looks at form message content, IP and email to filter spam and fraud.
 This approach eliminates the burden on users to prove their humanity and has 0 impact on your website performance.
 Instead, we allow form submissions without any challenge or puzzle which later are analyzed and categorized as spam or not.
 [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) (that's us 👋) does this automatically.
 Check out [other integrations](https://www.oopspam.com/help/).

 I hope this article was helpful for you in creating accessible forms which may be available to everyone.